gmazzap/GMEvents/readme.md

 This plugin was written a s a proof of concept for the blog post linked below.
-It is not inted to be used in real world.
+It is not intended to be used in real world.
 If you are interested in something similar have a look to [Striatum](https://github.com/Giuseppe-Mazzapica/Striatum).

 _______________